Intelligence Resources® Leadership

 • Proven track record leading cross-functional initiatives that span Legal, Technology, and Business stakeholders.

-• Strong understanding of AI, machine learning, and data-driven systems at the level required to assess risk and readiness (technical depth is a plus, but systems thinking is essential).
+• Strong understanding of AI, machine learning, and data-driven systems at the level required to assess risk and readiness.

 • Demonstrated ability to translate complex regulatory, ethical, or technical topics into practical guidance for senior leadership.

-• Experience working in or alongside highly regulated environments (e.g., financial services, healthcare, public sector, or large-scale technology organizations).
+• Experience working in or alongside highly regulated environments (e.g., legal operations, financial services, healthcare, public sector, or large-scale technology organizations).

 • Exceptional communication skills, including the ability to influence executive stakeholders and guide organizational change.